A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

-Since the row-wise and column-wise Novelli--Pak--Stoyanovskii algorithm are both uniformly distributed, we have in particular that the conjecture of Krattenthaler and Müller holds.

-\secA{Intermediate targets of entries} In this section we are going to define the drop function counting the tabloids for which a certain cell is the one farthest from the top left corner to contain a certain entry during the application of the Novelli--Pak--Stoyanovskii algorithm for a given $U$.
-We derive another recursion implying that also the drop function does not depend on $U$ but only on $Z_U$.
+\secA{Intermediate targets of entries} In this section we define the drop function that counts those tableaux in which a certain cell is the one farthest from the top left corner among all cells that contain a specific entry at some point during the application of the Novelli--Pak--Stoyanovskii algorithm.
+We also derive another recursion that implies this drop function depends only on $Z_U$ and not $U$.

-As pointed out before, during the application of a Novelli--Pak--Stoyanovskii algorithm each entry first raises its height to a maximum and then lowers it to its final height.
-Therefore, for each entry $1 \leq b \leq n$ and tabloid $T\in\T(\lambda)$ there is a unique cell of $\lambda$ with maximal height which contains $b$ at some point during the sorting of $T$.
+As mentioned earlier, during the application of a Novelli--Pak--Stoyanovskii algorithm each entry first raises its height to a maximum and then lowers it to its final height.
+Therefore, for each entry $1 \leq b \leq n$ and tableau $T\in\T(\lambda)$, there is a unique cell of $\lambda$ with maximal height which contains $b$ at some point during the sorting of $T$.
 We denote this maximal height by $\beta_U(b, T)$.

 Let $\bphi_U(T) = (T_0, \dots, T_{r_U(T)})$, and suppose $b = T(x_s)$ for some $1 \leq s \leq n$, where $x_1 \prec_U \cdots \prec_U x_n$ are the cells of $\lambda$ ordered with respect to $U$, then the maximal height is given by $\beta_U(b, T) = h'(b, T_{\mu_U(s, T)})$.